 1. Unless you have hired help (or a household that will take on all of your responsibilities while working on this), the rest of your house will suffer during this process.

 Ok, maybe I'm being a bit dramatic here, but this was my personal experience.
-However, I should preface this by also mentioning that I work full-time (outside of the home), and spent just about every non-working moment on this project in order to get it done.
+However, I should preface this by also mentioning that I worked full-time (outside of the home), when I painted my cabinets, and spent just about every non-working moment on this project in order to get it done.
 So, for me, this meant that my typical laundry "pile" turned into a laundry "mountain".
 The entire house was a wreck, and the hubby and kids had to fend for themselves for the 2-3 weeks that I spent focused on painting.
 My kids may or may not have eaten cereal out of the box for dinner

 2. Invest in help from the experts.